-eManifest will make Canada's border processes more secure and compatible with North American and international standards, which is important for the business community and for Canada as a whole.
-The data required under eManifest are harmonized to the greatest extent possible with the World Customs Organization and the U.S. Customs and Border Protection (CBP) to reduce the administrative burden on business.
+eManifest makes Canada's border processes more secure and compatible with North American and international standards, which is important for the business community and for Canada as a whole.